mickenordin/nextcloud-db/mariadb/README.md

 2) In the current directory, prepare 2 directories to be mapped into the container, one called `init` and another one called `conf`.

-3) For `init` directory, create all SQL files prefixed with a numeric to determine the order of execution.
+3) For `init` directory, create all SQL files prefixed with an integer value (01 until 99) to determine the order of execution.
 See examples in the [init](https://github.com/safespring/nextcloud-db/tree/master/mariadb/compose/init) directory.
 All SQL files under this directory will be executed right after MariaDB is initalized after a fresh start.

 4) For `conf` directory, create all MariaDB custom configuration files under this directory.
 See examples in the [conf](https://github.com/safespring/nextcloud-db/tree/master/mariadb/compose/conf) directory.
 In the examples, the sensitive information is separated inside `credentials.cnf`.
 The username and password for the user was created during MariaDB initialization stage as in the `init` directory.